renlabs-dev/synthia/README.md

 # Synthia
 > Commune synthetic data generation subnet, this subnet is planned to be released shortly after incentive update (incoming blockchain version 1.3.0)

 Welcome to the Synthia subnet, a bleeding edge initiative to accelerate the open-source AI space.
-Our mission is to harness the power of decentralized cryptoeconomics to produce synthetic training data with verified quality at mega-scale.
+Our mission is to harness the power of Commune's decentralized incentives to produce synthetic training data with verified quality at web-scale.

 In the rapidly evolving world of artificial intelligence, synthetic data has emerged as a crucial component in the training of advanced models.
 By utilizing the state-of-the-art Anthropic Claude API, we can generate high-quality and diverse synthetic prompt-response pairs.
 The data validation process is focused solely on leveraging Claude's capabilities.
 We also advise data mining through Claude, although support for OpenAI's API is available as well.